yuanweibin/SAM-model/README.md

 p.s.s.
 The default SA model in OpenFOAM have some difference with standard SA model (given by NASA's TMR website).

 3. '/OpenFOAMcases/caseName': the setup files for different cases.

+# Contact me

+If you have any problems, feel free to contact me: yxb5132@psu.edu